jpvasco/GME_Cpp/DOCUMENTATION.md

 # <br/>The `eps.h` library

-The library *eps.h* contains the dielectric data structures and the main routines associated to the computation of the dielectric matrices.
+The library *eps.h* contains the dielectric data structures and the main routines associated with the computation of the dielectric matrices.
 When using a given dielectric structure, it must be initialized through the constructor `init()`.
-Some of the structures, also must be deallocated before introducing any change in the geometry or material by means of the function `free()`, and they have to be initialized again.
+Some of the structures must also be deallocated before introducing any change in the geometry or material by means of the function `free()`, and they have to be initialized again.
 The following structures are currently included in the GME_Cpp package:

 **<br/>`eps.recreg`**